quacs/quacs/README.md

 4. Edit the colors in your new css file and when you are ready, make a pull request!

 ## Redeploy GitHub Pages
+NOTE: You must be a collaborator on this repo for this command to work
 1. Generate a github token with the repo scope.
 [Learn More](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 2. Run this curl command with your token
 ```bash